rnrathod16/rnrathod16/README.md

-## Hi there 👋
+# Hi there 👋
-:smile: **Welcome to My Profile**
+## :smile: **Welcome to My Profile**

-I am **Ritesh Rathod** .
+I am **Ritesh Rathod** :wink:.
 Basically I love to work on various projects related to technologies.
 Currently I am commited with Web Development and I love to create Websites and apart from that I contribute to Open Source.
 - 🌱 I’m currently learning **WEB DEVELOPMENT**
 - 🔭 I’m currently trying to work on **OPEN SOURCE PROJECTS**
 - 📫 You can Contact me on this mail **rnrathod16@gmail.com**